A hot bath outdoors can be the ultimate relaxation after a long day.

 Heating a hot tub with an electric heater

-Heating a hot tub with a hybrid stove
+Heating the hot tub with a hybrid oven

 Heating a hot tub with a gas heater